Square360/Copilot-Drupal-Instructions/overview.md

 # Personal Developer Instructions

-You can create a `.copilot.local.md` file in this directory for your personal, developer-specific instructions:
+You can create a `copilot.local.md` file in this directory for your personal, developer-specific instructions:

-- **Not tracked in git**: Your personal preferences stay private
+- **Not tracked in git**: Your personal preferences stay private (automatically added to `.gitignore`)
 - **Testing ground**: Try new instruction patterns before proposing to the team
 - **Personal shortcuts**: Define aliases and shortcuts that work for your workflow
 - **Local environment**: Document your specific dev setup (Lando config, local URLs, etc.)
 - **Style preferences**: Add personal coding style preferences that supplement team standards

-To get started: `cp .copilot.local.md.example .copilot.local.md`
+To get started: `cp copilot.local.md.example copilot.local.md`

-Copilot will automatically reference your `.copilot.local.md` file alongside the team instructions.
+Copilot will automatically reference your `copilot.local.md` file alongside the team instructions.